Ray Hudson (writer): Life events

 Hudson was raised in Yakima, Washington, in central Washington State, and at first attended Yakima Valley Community College, and in 1964 graduated from the University of Washington with a BA in philosophy.

 Hudson moved to Unalaska in the Aleutians in 1964 to teach at the Unalaska City School.
 He remained there until 1992, when he retired.

 Hudson also studied basketry with Kari Loring, and while in the Aleutians, Aleut basketry with Anfesia Shapsnikoff.
 He has also studied woodblock printing with Nathan Jackson, Dale DeArmond, and Lu Fang, with the latter at the National Academy of Fine Arts, Hangzhou, China.

-Hudson’s book Moments Rightly Placed: An Aleutian Memoir was listed as one of the top 10 books on Alaska by The Guardian.
+Hudson's book Moments Rightly Placed: An Aleutian Memoir was listed as one of the top 10 books on Alaska by The Guardian.
 Brian Payton wrote the following about this book:

 A sensitive and insightful account of 28 years living in the Aleutian Islands from the perspective of an outsider.
 I believe the best reportage is the kind that involves a writer immersing himself or herself in a place, culture and time.
 These days, being still and letting the story reveal itself is difficult to accomplish and increasingly rare.
 Ray Hudson offers personal and enriching insight into Aleut culture in this fine memoir.

 Hudson currently resides in Middlebury, Vermont, and is working on several books, e.g. on the history of the Aleutians and Aleut basket weaving.
 He is an adopted member of the Qawalangin Tribe of Unalaska and a member of the Unalaska History Preservation Commission.

-Hudson was raised a Lutheran, but has confessed the Baha'i Faith since age 18.
+Hudson was raised a Lutheran, but has confessed the Baháʼí Faith since age 18.